EddieHubCommunity/good-first-issue-finder/CONTRIBUTING.md

 **_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the good-first-issue-finder project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

 ---

-## 💥 Issues

-In order to discuss changes, you are welcome to [open an issue](https://github.com/EddieHubCommunity/good-first-issue-finder/issues/new/) about what you would like to contribute.
-Enhancements are always encouraged and appreciated.

 ## All the best! 🥇